TechHR

 Employee Relations

-Author: Rachel Ranosa Rachel Ranosa
+Author: Rachel Ranosa Joshi Rachel Ranosa Joshi

-233K Reads
+471K Reads

 Beware: some relations at work can lead to instances of sexual misconduct and harassment.

 When are social interactions with colleagues at risk of turning into sexual harassment or misconduct?
-People Matters spoke to Maggie Smith, Vice President of Human Resources at Traliant, a company that specialises in training employees on how to prevent workplace discrimination and sexual harassment.
+People Matters spoke to Maggie Smith, Senior Vice President of Human Resources at Traliant, a company that specialises in training employees on how to prevent workplace discrimination and sexual harassment.

 The first factor to consider is what exactly constitutes such deviant behaviour, whether employees are working in a shared physical environment or working from home or online.